yochaigal/cairn/wip/2e/setting-seeds.md

 - **Landmarks** or **Hazard**: A significant geographic signpost or hazard.
 - **Lairs** or **Dungeons**: An explicitly dangerous adventure site.

-The paths that connect POIs them can be divided into four types:
+Paths that connect POIs can be divided into two types:
-- _Accessible Paths_ are known by the PCs _and_ accessible.
+- _Accessible_ paths are known by the PCs _and_ easily traversable.
 They always appear on in-world maps.
-- _Elevated Paths_ are similar to _accessible paths_ but crossing them usually comes at a higher cost (time, effort, etc.).
-Climbing them may also provide the characters with the ability to see _more_ of the world than what appears on an in-world map.
+- _Conditional_ paths are more difficult to traverse, requiring knowledge, time, tools, effort, and so on.
+These might require climbing, fording a river, or careful navigation.
+Some conditional paths may lead to POIs that allow the PCs to see more of the world than what appears on their map.
-- _Blocked Paths_ are known by the PCs but _not_ directly accessible.
-They may require special knowledge to bypass, or tools.
-They will appear on in-world maps.
-- _Hidden Paths_ are only known by some, and learning about them always require some kind of _cost_.
-They do not appear on in-world maps, though there may be hints or clues for those who know how to find them.

 ### The Basics